 * Water line flushing * Landscape irrigation * Diverted stream flows * Rising ground waters * Uncontaminated ground water infiltration * Uncontaminated pumped ground water * Discharges from potable water sources 8 Foundation drains * Air conditioning condensation * Irrigation water * Springs * Water from crawl space pumps * Footing drains * Lawn watering * Individual residential car washing * Flows from riparian habitats and wetlands * De-chlorinated swimming pool discharges * Street wash water

 What Paducah is Doing.
 By Paducah Code of Ordinances Chapter 42 - 52, illicit discharge is illegal, punishable by fines up to $500.
 The City has developed a Standing Operating Procedure for Illicit Discharge Detection and Elimination (IDDE) to find, stop and eliminate all illicit discharges encountered.
-To report a spill or an illicit discharge, contact the Engineering and Public Works Department at 270-444-8511.
+To report a spill or an illicit discharge, contact the Engineering Department at 270-444-8511.

 Erosion is the wearing away of the ground surface as a result of the movement of wind, water, ice, and/or vehicles and equipment associated with land disturbance activities.
 Construction activities can increase the amount of soil exposed on a property, which can lead to sediment runoff into adjacent streets, streams, and storm sewers.
 To help minimize the amount of sediment runoff, developers of new and redeveloped property may be required to submit an Erosion Prevention and Sediment (EPSC) Plan.
 EPSC plans with associated permits are required if: